The 10 Most Tax-Friendly States for Middle-Class Families

 Although property taxes are sky high in Silicon Valley and certain other parts of the states, property taxes are below average for the state overall.
 For a $300,000 home in California, the statewide estimated property tax is only $2,187, which is the 16th-lowest amount in the country.

 Sales tax is one area where Californians might pay more than residents of other states.
 The California state sales tax rate is 7.25%, which is the highest state rate in the nation.
 However, local sales taxes – up to 2.5% – aren't very high.
-The Tax Foundation calculates the average combined state and local rate to be 8.68%, which is fairly low.
+The Tax Foundation calculates the average combined state and local rate to be 8.828%, which is high.

 For more information on these and other California state taxes, see the California State Tax Guide for Middle-Class Families.